juanpicado/juanpicado/README.md

 ### Talks

-You can enjoy my talks, mostly abour Verdaccio which is my passion 🥰.
+You can enjoy my talks, mostly speaking about Verdaccio which is my passion 🥰.

 * [ *Cover your Projects with a Multi purpose Lightweight Node.js Registry*](https://www.youtube.com/watch?v=oVCjDWeehAQ)
 * [ViennaJS Meetup - Introduction to Verdaccio by **Priscila Olivera** and **Juan Picado**](https://www.youtube.com/watch?v=hDIFKzmoCa)